All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Designate a spot in your refrigerator.
 Pick one area) like a small container or a dedicated section on a shelf (where all your peptide vials live.
 This keeps them organized, prevents them from getting knocked around, and keeps them away from food.

-Do not store in the refrigerator door.
+Don't store in the refrigerator door.
 Door shelves experience the most temperature fluctuation because they swing out into warm room air every time you open the fridge.
 Keep peptides on an interior shelf.

 Travel considerations.
 If you need to travel with reconstituted peptides, use a small insulated bag with a cold pack.
-Do not let the vial touch the cold pack directly) wrap it in a cloth to prevent accidental freezing.
+Don't let the vial touch the cold pack directly) wrap it in a cloth to prevent accidental freezing.
 Keep travel time as short as possible and refrigerate again at your destination.

 For details on reconstitution technique and how to draw from your stored vial, see our and the .